talsec/Free-RASP-Flutter/README.md

 Learn more about freemium freeRASP features at [GitHub main repository](https://github.com/talsec/Free-RASP-Community).

+## :radioactive: freeMalwareDetection
+**freeMalwareDetection** is a powerful feature designed to enhance the security of your Android application by quickly and efficiently scanning for malicious or suspicious applications (e.g. Android malware) based on various blacklists and security policies.
+It helps to detect apps with suspicious package names, hashes, or potentially dangerous permissions.

+After the integration of freeRASP, make sure you visit the [freeMalwareDetection](https://github.com/talsec/freeMalwareDetection) repository to learn more about this feature!

 # :book: Discover the Official freeRASP Documentation
 Visit the [GitBook page](https://docs.talsec.app/freerasp) for comprehensive and up-to-date guides, tutorials, and technical documentation specifically for freeRASP.
 It serves as your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of the project.